Broadchurch Series 1 & 2

 Both Series 1 and 2 star David Tennant and Olivia Coleman as DI Alec Hardy and DS Ellie Miller.
 Alex Hardy is an out-of-town police detective who moved to Broadchuch in Series 1 to escape the mistakes made in his previous case.
 Ellie Miller is a local police detective who believes that the promotion should have been hers.
 Also included in the drama are the village vicar Paul Coates (Arthur Darvill), the murdered boys parents Mark and Beth Latimer (Andrew Buchan and Jodie Whittaker), Broadchurch Echo reporters Olly Stevens (Jonathan Bailey) and Maggie Radcliffe (Carolyn Pickles).

-The plot details for Series 2 are keep tightly under wraps.
+The plot details for Series 2 are kept tightly under wraps.
 At this time, little is known on the new series.

 Jane Featherstone, executive producer and chief executive of Kudos says: “We were so thrilled by the audience’s response to the first series and so it was our job to make sure that the second series offers something equally compelling and emotional, but we also felt it was important that it was in some ways unexpected and surprising and I think and hope that’s what the amazing team of brilliant people who make this show have achieved, with the unflinching support of ITV.”